mri-ihg/EVAdb/doc/readme_import_external_data.txt

-Use the following script and utilities from https://github.com/mri-ihg/ngs_pipeline to fill the database with external data you need at least: fillAnnotationTables.pl
+Use the following scripts and utilities from https://github.com/mri-ihg/ngs_pipeline to fill the database with external data you need at least: cdsdb.pl fillAnnotationTables.pl
 Utilities.pm
 current.config.xml